paul-schaaf/roomr/README.md

 2. get mlab account and make a database to get MongoURI - set your mongoURI as MONGO_URI in Heroku config variables for your heroku app
 3. git push heroku master
 ### Technologies used
+I have used the airbnb styleguide for linting this project.
 #### Frontend
 The frontend is built with Html, Css, JS, and React and using the newest JS such as import statements and export default with babel.
 #### Backend